Frequently Asked Questions

 Why do Anglicans practice infant baptism?

 If it helps you to think of it as a dedication, that is ok.
 There is an early Church tradition to almost everything we practice.
 Actually, it's only been over the past 50+ years that baby dedication has become more acceptable.
 We simply practice the symbolic liturgy and creedal process of infant baptism to commune the parents and the community of the parish in addition to the acknowledgment of the Holy Sacrament of baptism with the Lord.

 What is the Liturgical (Church) Calendar?

 Beginning with Advent and ending with the Reign of Christ (Christ the King), the liturgical year reminds us as the church what kind of community we are meant to be.
-Could it be that an untethered modern church aspires to be more like the culture around it than a colonization of heaven?
+In this light, we do not do modern teaching series or themes in contrast to the Church calendar.
 We believe that the intentional pace and rhythm found in the Liturgical Calendar leads us into a deeper understanding of The Way of Jesus with His narrative and plan of the Gospel.
 See our Resource Page for the actual illustration of the calendar.

 Why do some people bow?